 “Everyone associates retail stocks with the holiday season, but trucking companies may be a smarter play for a positive surprise from the consumer,” Ablin said.
 Truckers are “an interesting” opportunity because their shares have trailed the market since 2009, reflecting pessimism about the economy; meanwhile, retailers have enjoyed an “enormous rally” -- a sign more optimism has been priced into these stocks, he said.

 Retail sales, excluding restaurants, vehicles and gasoline, rose 0.9 percent last month from June, the biggest gain since January, based on data from the Census Bureau.
-Robert Dye, chief economist at Comerica Inc. (CMA) in Dallas, estimates they may increase an inflation-adjusted 2 percent to 3 percent in November and December, the traditional holiday rush, compared with 2.7 percent last year.
+Robert Dye, chief economist at Comerica Inc. (CMA:US) in Dallas, estimates they may increase an inflation-adjusted 2 percent to 3 percent in November and December, the traditional holiday rush, compared with 2.7 percent last year.

 “It’s not doom and gloom, but it’s not a robust forecast, either,” Dye said, adding that holiday sales rose as much as 4.7 percent on an inflation-adjusted basis in 2005.